uhi22/pyPLC/readme.md

 because of missing implementation of the listener on PC side.

 ### 2022-10-26 [*ListenMode*] Network/AVLN is established
-Using the TPlink in EVSE mode and Win10 laptop, listening to a communication setup between real car and real alpitronics, the python script successfully extracts the NID and NMK from the SLAC_MATCH response, sets this information into the TPlink, and the TPlink turns three
+Using the TPlink in EVSE mode and Win10 laptop, listening to a communication setup between real car and real alpitronics charger, the python script successfully extracts the NID and NMK from the SLAC_MATCH response, sets this information into the TPlink, and the TPlink turns three
 LEDs on.
 Means: Network established.
 When we send a broadcast software version request, we get three responses: One from the TPlink, one from the
 PLC modem of the car, and one from the PLC modem of the charger.
 This confirms, that the network is established.